quipucords/quipudocs/source/install_scripted_offline_rhel7_rhel8.rst

 Installing
 ^^^^^^^^^^
-If you choose the offline option to run the installer, you will need to obtain the following packages on a machine with internet connectivity.
+If you choose to install offline, you will need to obtain the following packages on a machine with internet connectivity.

 **Quipucords Server Package:**